-The Port Angeles Downtown Association (PADA) is a Main Street Community.
+The Port Angeles Downtown Association is a Main Street Community.
 We represent over 200 Port Angeles Downtown Businesses.
-Our mission as the Port Angeles Downtown Association is to develop and promote a healthy and prosperous Downtown for Port Angeles, Washington.
+Our mission: To develop and promote a healthy and prosperous Downtown for Port Angeles, Washington.

 The underlying premise of the Main Street approach is to encourage economic development within the context of historic preservation in ways appropriate to today's marketplace.
 The Main Street Approach advocates a return to community self-reliance, local empowerment, and the rebuilding of traditional commercial districts based on their unique assets: distinctive architecture, a pedestrian-friendly environment, personal service, local ownership, and a sense of community.

 Malls, discount centers and big box stores play an important role in our community, but downtown is much more than a shopping center.

 Downtown Port Angeles is the area’s largest employer.
 As of Dec.
 2012, approximately 1200 people worked downtown.

 Downtown is the largest concentration of businesses in Port Angeles and the Olympic Peninsula.
 As of Dec.
 2012, 188 businesses were located downtown.
 15 businesses opened and 5 expanded in 2012.

 Downtown businesses are independently owned and support local families who support local schools, churches, athletic groups and civic organizations; the things that make our community a home.

 Downtown is a reflection of how our community sees itself.
 When businesses begin looking at possible locations, downtown is one of the first places they look for quality of life and vibrancy.